5 Things You Can Do for Better Skin RIGHT NOW

 The average adult human body approximately 60 % water.
 As stated by many H2o is your number one skincare partner.
 If you are not consuming enough water, your skin can look tight, dry, and flakey.
-Drinking lots of water can help your look hydrated and healthy.
+Drinking lots of water can help you look hydrated and healthy.

 2: Take Your Vitamins

 Vitamins can help your skin just like they help your body.
 Did you know that a hyaluronic acid supplement will help with dark circles under the eyes?
-Vitamin E, D and C also improve skin health.
+Vitamin E, D, and C also improve skin health.
 For others, collagen and biotin help with aging skin.

 3: Keep It Clean and Moisturized

-A skin care regimen of cleansing and moisturizing is key to your skin health and vitality.
-Masks, scrubs, and serums help your skin care target your specific concerns.
-There are many choices available but I prefer Limelight by Alcone for my clients because it is an organic, chemical and paraben free product for both skincare and makeup.
+A skincare regimen of cleansing and moisturizing is key to your skin health and vitality.
+Masks, scrubs, and serums help your skincare target your specific concerns.
+There are many choices available but I prefer Limelight by Alcone for my clients because it is an organic, chemical, and paraben-free product for both skincare and makeup.

 4: Do Not Sleep In Your Makeup